MaDHouSe79/mh-lootpeds/README.md

 ## Install
 - put the `qb-lootpeds` in `resources/[qb]/qb-lootpeds`
-- refresh
+- open F8 type `refresh`
-- ensure qb-lootpeds
+- ater refresh type `ensure qb-lootpeds` or you can restart the server.

 ## Admin Command